dcbo/homeassistant-frosterlabels/README.md

 My Home-Assistant runs as a Docker-Container, but I think this can also be applied to other Home-Assistant ways of installation.

 # Label Template
-First you will have to design your Label with the P-Touch Label Software. mine
+First you will have to design your Label with the P-Touch Label Software.
+You'l find my templates is located in the folder p-touch-templates
+`c:\Users\$USER\AppData\Roaming\Brother\P-touch Editor\LayoutStyle\Roll\`